vikashpatel24/Computer-Science-Engineering/Operating System/Deadlock.md

 A deadlock is a situation in which more than one process is blocked because it is holding a resource and also requires some resource that is acquired by some other process.
 Therefore, none of the processes gets executed.

 # Neccessary Conditions for Deadlock
-- **Mutual Exclusion:** Only one process can use a resource at any given time i.e. the resources are non-sharable.<br><br>
+# **Mutual Exclusion:** Only one process can use a resource at any given time i.e. the resources are non-sharable.<br>

  From the resource point of view, the mutual exclusion means that simultaneously more than one process cannot use the same resource.
 However, this is fair enough, but due to this, a deadlock occurs.
 If there is a possibility that we can use the same resource for more than one process at a time, there will be no process that will be waiting for the resource.<br><br>

 Although, if we can stop the resources performing in a mutually exclusive manner, then in this way, we can prevent the system from the deadlock.<br>

- Spooling: - Spooling stands for Simultaneous Peripheral Operations On-line.
+**Spooling:** - Spooling stands for Simultaneous Peripheral Operations On-line.
 We use spooling for devices such as Printer, Mouse, Keyboard.
 Let’s understand the working spooling process of a printer:
  1. In a printer, memory is associated with it.<br>
  2. With the help of this memory, we can store the jobs of all the processes.<br>
  3. Then all the jobs are collected, and after gathering all the jobs, the printer prints each of the jobs in FCFS (First Come First Serve) manner.
 If we use this procedure, then no process will need to wait for the printer.<br>
- 4. Finally, when the outputs are produced, the printer collects them.<br>
+ 4. Finally, when the outputs are produced, the printer collects them.<br><br>

 So, with the help of Spooling, we can stop mutual exclusion, but we may suffer two kinds of problems:<br>

  1. We cannot use spooling for every resource.<br>
  2. In spooling, a rare condition between the processes may occur in which the processes want some space in the spool.
 At the same time, we cannot force to use the same resources for more than one process.
 Because this approach fails here and if we are doing this, then there may be a possibility that some serious problems may arise related to the process.
 So, we can say that practically the violation of mutual exclusion is not possible.<br><br>

-- **Hold and wait:** A process is holding at least one resource at a time and is waiting to acquire other resources held by some other process.<br><br>
+# **Hold and wait:** A process is holding at least one resource at a time and is waiting to acquire other resources held by some other process.<br><br>
 Hold and Wait is a condition where a process holds a resource and still waits for other resources to finish its job.
 In this situation, there is a possibility of deadlock because more than one process holding one resource each and cyclically wait for other resources for their execution.
 So, we need to find some procedure through which either process does not hold any resource or does not wait for any resource.
 This means we should assign all the resources which the process needs before starting its execution.
 Then, the execution of the process starts without waiting for any resource.<br>

 Practically we can implement this only if in starting the process, determine all the resources which the process needs.
 Although it sounds very practical, in the computer system, we cannot do this; the reason is at the start, no process can define the necessary resources.<br>